 - Is Seed Funding The Right Answer For Your Startup?: Written by a seed-stage investor, helps entrepreneurs determine if seed funding is the right approach when setting up their business.

-Technology Transfer Office – These university offices are responsible for the commercialization and transfer of technology that occurs in the university.
+These university offices are responsible for the commercialization and transfer of technology that occurs in the university.
 They facilitate bringing these research developments to the market.
 It is important to protect your intellectual property early in the process of starting a business.

 The following are examples of technology transfer offices in universities and related organizations: